PvP2Max/bgremover/README.md

 - TorchScript checkpoints load fastest (`torch.jit.save` from the official MODNet repo).
 - Plain `state_dict` checkpoints are also supported; unexpected/missing keys are logged.
 - The model is loaded once and cached on first request.

+## Build-speed tips
+- Base image now ships with PyTorch + CUDA (`pytorch/pytorch:2.3.1-cuda12.1-cudnn8-runtime`) to skip downloading GPU wheels during build.
+- Pinning torch/torchvision in `requirements.txt` avoids upgrade checks that force re-downloads.
+Rebuilds will reuse cached layers as long as requirements don’t change.
+- If builds still feel slow, push the built image to your registry and pull it on the GPU host instead of rebuilding locally.

 ## Operational reminders
 - Keep this service running alongside the existing `withoutbg` until validation is complete.